“What if a baby is not eating or drinking and losing weight? How dangerous is it, and what should we do? Our baby is sick and very lethargic.”

-He wasn’t any better by Tuesday so we took him to our Family Doctors Wednesday morning who said he has a Chest infection and gave him Amoxicillin and Dioraylte.
+By Monday evening, he was projectile vomiting and coughing.
+We took him to the emergency doctor, who said he had only got a “cold”.
+He wasn’t any better by Tuesday, so we took him to our Family Doctors Wednesday morning, who said he had a Chest infection and gave him Amoxicillin and Dioraylte.

-We tried him on a piece of toast this morning but he couldn’t keep it down.
-He has been very lethargic over the past 24 hrs sleeping for most of the time and has lost weight.
-We haven’t weighed him yet but you couldn’t see his ribs and backbone before he fell ill.
+Our son 2 days later, won’t take the Dioraylite and knows he is sick whenever he drinks his water or juice, so he will only take a small sip!
+We tried him on a piece of toast this morning, but he couldn’t keep it down.
+He has been very lethargic over the past 24 hrs sleeping most of the time, and has lost weight.
+We haven’t weighed him yet, but you couldn’t see his ribs and backbone before he fell ill.

-I don’t want to sound like an over concerned parent but should we be worried that he hasn’t really eaten or properly drank in 2 days?
+I don’t want to sound like an over-concerned parent but should we be worried that he hasn’t really eaten or properly drank in 2 days?
 Should we take him back to our Doctors?

 Also, don’t be too worried about your son not eating and losing weight.
-In most cases, the weeks after such a period, babies tend to get an enormous appetite and compensate the weight loss.
+In most cases, the weeks after such a period, babies tend to get an enormous appetite and compensate for the weight loss.
 It is quite amazing!
 And when he starts eating again, you can also add extra fat to his food if necessary.

 And also try to offer him liquid very often.
-Even if he just takes a tea spoon every time, it is much better than nothing.
+Even if he just takes a teaspoon every time, it is much better than nothing.
 (You can read more about signs of dehydration in babies here.)

-I really hope your little son gets well soon and that he and you get all the help you should from the doctors.
+I really hope your little son gets well soon and that he and you get all the help you should expect from the doctors.

 More Babies That Won’t Eat